 - We believe all SHEs have the capacity for leadership, and that leadership is more than formal title or status.

 - We believe all SHEs have a story to tell, and we believe in the importance of learning from one another’s real-life and diverse experiences.

 - We believe all SHEs have the power to develop themselves as leaders and deserve access to affordable, accurate leadership resources.

-Young&BosSHE, LLC. was created by four young professionals SHEs who met during graduate school and quickly realized that, despite being in separate industries and separate phases of their leadership journey, they had tons of shared experiences as young SHEs in the workplace.
+Young&BosSHE, LLC. was created four young professionals who met during grad school and quickly realized that, despite being in separate industries and separate phases of their leadership journey, they had tons of shared experiences as women in the workplace.

 There’s plenty of great advice and educational programs out there for young professional SHEs looking to become leaders.
-What makes Young&BosSHE different is our commitment to discovering the real, shared workplace experiences that young professional SHEs navigate around the world every single day.
+What makes Young&BosSHE different is our commitment to discovering the real, shared workplace experiences that young professional SHEs navigate every single day.

 Not sure if you’re a young boss SHE?
 Do you want to learn or already know how to:

 - Engage and invest in your own safety, happiness, and success?